-Services that are covered for you What you must pay when you get these services This benefit is for people with diabetes, renal (kidney) disease (but not on dialysis), or after a kidney transplant when referred by your doctor.
+This benefit is for people with diabetes, renal (kidney) disease (but not on dialysis), or after a kidney transplant when referred by your doctor.

 We cover 3 hours of one-on-one counseling services during your first year that you receive medical nutrition therapy services under Medicare (this includes our plan, any other Medicare Advantage plan, or Original Medicare), and 2 hours each year after that.
 If your condition, treatment, or diagnosis changes, you may be able to receive more hours of treatment with a physician's referral.
 A physician must prescribe these services and renew their referral yearly if your treatment is needed into the next calendar year.

+In addition to the Medicare-covered hours of counseling, our plan offers additional hours of one on one counseling, as medically necessary and ordered by your doctor.

+You may also qualify for the Medical nutrition therapy benefit without the conditions listed above, if your primary doctor determines it could improve your health, and orders the therapy services.

-Prior authorization may be required.
-A referral may be required.
-There is no coinsurance, copayment, or deductible for members eligible for Medicare-covered medical nutrition therapy services.
+There is no coinsurance, copayment, or deductible for members eligible for Medicarecovered medical nutrition therapy services.

+You pay a \$0 copay for additional medical nutrition therapy services.\

+\If cost sharing applies, any amounts you pay for these services do not count towards your maximum out-of-pocket amount.

+Medicare diabetes prevention program (MDPP)

 MDPP services will be covered for eligible Medicare beneficiaries under all Medicare health plans.

-MDPP is a structured health behavior change intervention that provides practical training in long-term dietary change, increased physical activity, and problem-solving strategies for overcoming challenges to sustaining weight loss and a healthy lifestyle.
-Prior authorization may be required A referral may be required.
+MDPP is a structured health behavior change intervention that provides practical training in longterm dietary change, increased physical activity, and problem-solving strategies for overcoming challenges to sustaining weight loss and a healthy lifestyle.

 There is no coinsurance, copayment, or deductible for the MDPP benefit.
-Medicare Part B prescription drugs These drugs are covered under Part B of Original Medicare.
-Members of our plan receive coverage for these drugs through our plan.
-Covered drugs include: Drugs that usually aren't self-administered by the patient and are injected or infused while you are getting physician, hospital outpatient, or ambulatory surgical center services Drugs you take using durable medical equipment (such as nebulizers) that were Prior authorization, including step therapy, may be required.
-You pay 20% coinsurance for Medicare-covered Part B drugs.
-You pay 20% coinsurance for Medicare-covered Part B chemotherapy drugs.

-- authorized by the plan - Clotting factors you give yourself by injection if you have hemophilia - Immunosuppressive Drugs, if you were enrolled in Medicare Part A at the time of the organ transplant - Injectable osteoporosis drugs, if you are homebound, have a bone fracture that a doctor certifies was related to post-menopausal osteoporosis, and cannot self-administer the drug - Antigens - Certain oral anti-cancer drugs and anti-nausea drugs - Certain drugs for home dialysis, including heparin, the antidote for heparin when medically necessary, topical anesthetics, and erythropoiesis-stimulating agents (such as Epogen®, Procrit®, Epoetin Alfa, Aranesp®, or Darbepoetin Alfa) - Intravenous Immune Globulin for the home treatment of primary immune deficiency diseases

-The following link will take you to a list of Part B Drugs that may be subject to Step Therapy: ca.healthnetadvantage.com/reference-documents.html.
+What you must pay when you get these services Services that are covered for you Some drugs may be subject to step Medicare Part B prescription drugs therapy.
+These drugs are covered under Part B of Original Medicare.
+Members of our plan receive coverage for Prior authorization, including step these drugs through our plan.
+Covered drugs that may therapy, may be required. be subject to step therapy include: You pay 20% coinsurance for Medicare-covered Part B Drugs that usually aren't self-administered by the chemotherapy drugs. patient and are injected or infused while you are getting physician, hospital outpatient, or ambulatory surgical center services You pay 20% coinsurance for other Medicare-covered Part B Drugs you take using durable medical equipment drugs. (such as nebulizers) that were authorized by the plan Clotting factors you give yourself by injection if you have hemophilia Immunosuppressive Drugs, if you were enrolled in Medicare Part A at the time of the organ transplant Injectable osteoporosis drugs, if you are homebound, have a bone fracture that a doctor certifies was related to post-menopausal osteoporosis, and cannot self-administer the drug Antigens Certain oral anti-cancer drugs and anti-nausea drugs Certain drugs for home dialysis, including heparin, the antidote for heparin when medically necessary, topical anesthetics, and erythropoiesis-stimulating agents (such as Procrit®) Intravenous Immune Globulin for the home treatment of primary immune deficiency diseases The following link will take you to a list of Part B Drugs that may be subject to Step Therapy: https://ca.healthnetadvantage.com/steptherapyb We also cover some vaccines under our Part B and Part D prescription drug benefit.
 Chapter 5 explains the Part D prescription drug benefit, including rules you must follow to have prescriptions covered.
 What you pay for your Part D prescription drugs through our plan is explained in Chapter 6.